iwalton3/LibreELEC.tv/JellyfinBuild.md

 # LibreELEC PMP Build setup

-In order to get LibreELEC with PMP building on Ubuntu 16.04 amd64 (Possibly other releases too) there are a few requirements that have to be made after a normal 16.04 amd64 install.
+In order to get LibreELEC with PMP building on Ubuntu 20.04 amd64 (Possibly other releases too) there are a few requirements that have to be made after a normal 20.04 amd64 install.

-Follow these steps to get the build env setup.

-As root run these commands:

-`dpkg --add-architecture i386`

-`apt-get clean all ; apt-get update`

-## Optional
-`apt-get install build-essential wget bc gawk gperf zip unzip lzop xsltproc openjdk-9-jre-headless libncurses5-dev texi2html libexpat1`

-## Required
-`apt-get install gcc-multilib libexpat1-dev:i386 libfreetype6-dev:i386 libexpat1-dev libfreetype6-dev fontconfig:i386`

-That should enable the host to build PMP Embedded and LibreELEC.

 To build a project navigate to the root of the source tree and run one of the two commands: